 I feel lucky every day to be a professor.
 Even when I've got a pile of blue books to grade.
-Although they might not know it, my students regularly inspire me to delve into new research topics, and force me to sharpen my thinking.
+Although they might not know it, my students inspire me to delve into new research topics, and force me to sharpen my thinking.

-Outside of my own classrooms, I've presented work at a number of colleges and universities, including the Université de Montréal, Washington College, the University of Pennsylvania, the College of William and Mary, Georgetown University, the University of Delaware, Columbia University, The Graduate Center of CUNY, NYU, Wesleyan, Johns Hopkins, and Oxford.
+Outside of my own classrooms, I've presented work at a number of colleges and universities, including the Université de Montréal, University of Konstanz, Washington College, the University of Pennsylvania, the College of William and Mary, Georgetown University, the University of Delaware, Columbia University, The Graduate Center of CUNY, NYU, Wesleyan, Johns Hopkins, and Oxford.

 I regularly attend and present my work at professional conferences, including those held by the American Historical Association, Organization of American Historians, the British Group of Early American Historians, the Anglo-American Conference of Historians, the Society of Early Americanists, and, most religiously, the annual meetings of the Omohundro Institute and SHEAR.
 In 2018, I was honored to be elected to the Nominating Committee of SHEAR.
 I also relish the chance seminar culture provides to hold conversations about colleagues' work, especially at the McNeil Center for Early American Studies headquartered here in Philly where I live.
 And I thoroughly enjoyed my stint as co-chair of the Early American History and Culture Seminar at Columbia from 2011-16 (though sadly, it doesn't seem my and my co-chair's desired legacy of serving boxed wine during cocktail hour has lasted).